Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 keepalived connections.
 This makes sure that Keep-Alive is explicitly configured.

-By default, the request headers received by the client are passed but this can be modified through the ``proxy_pass_request_header`` directive.
+By default, the request headers received by the client are passed, but this can be modified through the ``proxy_pass_request_header`` directive.

 If you want to explicitly prevent one specific header from being passed to the